This tailor made 8 day Morocco trip tours the imperial cities, palm groves, Kasbahs, gorges, Atlas Mountains and Erg Chebbi desert dunes.

 - visit the nomad grottos and Berber granary;

-- learn about life in the palm grove, the khetarra irrigations, the pottery craft, the olive oil press;
+- learn about life in the palm grove, the khetarra irrigations, the pottery craft, the olive oil press.
+Visit a village market;

 - hot air balloon flight over Marrakech and its surroundings;